-If you aren’t eating a balanced diet rich in fresh fruits, vegetables, seafood, seeds, and lean meats, you may be falling low on key vitamins and minerals.
+If you aren’t eating a balanced diet rich in fresh fruits, vegetables, seafood, seeds and lean meats, you may be falling low on key vitamins and minerals.
 It is especially important to stay healthy in the winter to maximise your defence against colds and flu.

 The good news is that with a few smart supplements, you can get your intake back on track.
-These should never replace whole foods, but they can definitely give you that piece of mind in knowing that you’re covered.
+These should never replace whole foods, but they can definitely give you that peace of mind in knowing that you’re covered.

-Here’s your guide to vitamin supplements.
+Here is the busy mum’s guide to vitamin supplements.

 VITAMINS FOR BUSY MUMS